ssideris/MSc-in-Business-Analytics-AUEB/Data Engineering & Business Intelligence/Large Scale Data Analytics with Apache Spark/ReadMe.md

     "Your first task is to explore the dataset.
-You need to use SparkSQL with Dataframes in a Jupyter notebook that delivers the following:\n", "- It uses the json() function to load the dataset.\n", "- It counts and displays the number of books in the database.\n", "- It counts and displays the number of e-books in the database (based on the “is_ebook”\n", "field).\n",
-    "- It uses the summary() command to display basic statistics about the “average_rating”\n", "field.\n",
-    "- It uses the groupby() and count() commands to display all distinct values in the\n", "“format” field and their number of appearances"
+You need to use SparkSQL with Dataframes in a Jupyter notebook that delivers the following:\n", "- It uses the json() function to load the dataset.\n", "- It counts and displays the number of books in the database.\n", "- It counts and displays the number of e-books in the database (based on the “is_ebook” field).\n", "- It uses the summary() command to display basic statistics about the “average_rating field.\n", "- It uses the groupby() and count() commands to display all distinct values in the “format” field and their number of appearances"
    ]
   },
   {